JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ## Inspiration

 This is a not-at-all extensive list of docs that I, in my subjective opinion, think are good.
+I won't go in-depth, some of these are quite large, but let me know if you're interested in more of a deep-dive.

 ### [Nunjucks](https://mozilla.github.io/nunjucks/)